 1tbsp maple syrup

 Chopped pecan nuts for decoration

 - Preheat the oven to 170° and prepare three baking pans (mine were 22cm in diameter) by spraying them with Spray and Cook as well as covering the bottom with a circular piece of baking paper.

 - Mix together the butter, sugar, flour, Royal baking powder and salt with an electric mixer or Kitchen Aid fitted with a paddle attachment on a low speed until the mixture reaches a crumb-like consistency.

 - In a separate jug mix together the milk, maple syrup and eggs by hand then pour this mixture into the dry ingredients and mix on a medium speed until well combined.
-After that, you can stir in the chopped pecans by hand.
+After that, you can stir in the chopped pecans and chocolaye chips by hand.

 - Divide the cake batter equally between the three cake tins and bake for ±20 minutes or until the cakes become light brown.
 Leave them in the pan for a few minutes, before turning them out and allowing them to cool completely.